CNES/Pandora/doc/sources/userguide/pandora_data.rst

    Attributes:
        offset_row_col:  0

-These pixels will have bit 0 set, *The point is invalid: reference image edge*, in the :ref:`validity_mask` and will be assigned the *border_disparity* ( configurable in the json configuration file , see :ref:`resize_parameters`  ) in the disparity maps.
+These pixels will have bit 0 set, *The point is invalid: left image edge*, in the :left:`validity_mask` and will be assigned the *border_disparity* ( configurable in the json configuration file , see :left:`resize_parameters`  ) in the disparity maps.

-Secondary image
+Right image
 ^^^^^^^^^^^^^^^

-Because of the disparity range choice, it is possible that there is no available point to scan on the secondary image.
+Because of the disparity range choice, it is possible that there is no available point to scan on the right image.
 In this case, matching cost cannot be computed for this pixel and the value will be set to :math:`nan` .
-Then bit 1 will be set : *The point is invalid: the disparity interval to explore is absent in the secondary image* and the point disparity will be set to *invalid_disparity*.
+Then bit 1 will be set : *The point is invalid: the disparity interval to explore is absent in the right image* and the point disparity will be set to *invalid_disparity*.